Admin — Analytics

 Layout

 Section titled “Layout”A single top-of-page tab toggle switches between the three views.
-The Performance view also has an agent selector that scopes the charts to a single agent.
+Some deployments still expose an agent selector for legacy performance rows; current cost reporting should be interpreted through the user who initiated or owns the work, with tenant totals preserved.
 All charts are rendered with Recharts.

 Activity view